Cricket: Fixing claims before Black Caps ODI

 The head groundsman at Pune's stadium, where the second ODI between India and the Black Caps is set to start at 9pm (NZT), has been suspended and barred from entering the ground over match fixing allegations, espncricinfo.com reports.

-This follows a sting operation by India Today that allegedly showed Pandurang Salgaoncar agreeing to prepare the pitch to suit two particular bolwers.
+This follows a sting operation by India Today that allegedly showed Pandurang Salgaoncar agreeing to prepare the pitch to suit two particular bowlers.

-He is also seen giving details of the pitch to undercover reporters, posing as bookies.
+He is also seen giving details of the pitch to undercover reporters, allegedly posing as bookies, which is illegal under the ICC's anti-corruption code.

+The ODI is still set to go ahead, with MCA president Abhay Apte approving the pitch as acceptable to play on.

 - More to come